EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Introduction

 \section{Introduction}

 The rapid integration of AI into interactive systems presents a growing challenge for user experience (UX) evaluation \cite{stige2023artificial, 10.1145/3613905.3650878}.
-Traditional usability evaluation guided by standard frameworks such as the System Usability Scale (SUS) \cite{bangor2008empirical}, User Experience Questionnaire (UEQ) \cite{schrepp2017design}, NASA Task Load Index (NASA-TLX) \cite{hart2006nasa}, fall short in capturing the complex, dynamic interaction between humans and AI~\cite{kuang2024enhancing}.
+Traditional usability evaluation guided by standard frameworks such as the System Usability Scale (SUS) \cite{bangor2008empirical}, User Experience Questionnaire (UEQ) \cite{schrepp2017design}, NASA Task Load Index (NASA-TLX) \cite{hart2006nasa}, falls short in capturing the complex, dynamic interaction between humans and AI~\cite{kuang2024enhancing}.
 As AI systems become more context-aware and capable of generating responses in real-time, UX researchers are confronted with new questions about trust, emotional engagement, and ethical considerations \cite{10.1145/3313831.3376590, ahmad2023requirements, shneiderman2020bridging, ntoa2021user}.

 Addressing these new considerations is especially challenging for systems research, where a range of evaluation methods, often borrowing and combining techniques from software engineering, design, and usability evaluation, is triangulated to evaluate the UX of interactive computing systems \cite{marquardt2017hcitools}.
-Current UX evaluation methods, e.g., Post-Study System Usability Questionnaire (PSSUQ) \cite{lewis1992psychometric}, Subjective Mental Effort Questionnaire (SMEQ) \cite{hyland1989psychometric}, while robust for traditional systems, are inadequate for AI-powered interfaces.
-Researchers are striving to develop new frameworks, which take into account ethical considerations, trust dynamics, intimacy, and multimodal behaviors, to adequately guide scholars and practitioners in developing their UX evaluation plans for human-AI interaction research, e.g.,~\cite{zheng2022ux, liao2024ux}.
-Given the plethora of well documented evaluation methods, heuristics and metrics (e.g., \cite{lazar2017research, 10.1145/142750.142834, vermeeren2010user}), much less is known about \textit{How researchers select appropriate metrics to conduct a comprehensive evaluation of a system}.
+Current UX evaluation methods, e.g., the Post-Study System Usability Questionnaire (PSSUQ) \cite{lewis1992psychometric}, the Subjective Mental Effort Questionnaire (SMEQ) \cite{hyland1989psychometric}, while robust for traditional systems, are inadequate for AI-powered interfaces.
+Researchers are striving to develop new frameworks that take into account ethical considerations, trust dynamics, intimacy, and multimodal behaviors, to adequately guide scholars and practitioners in developing their UX evaluation plans for human-AI interaction research, e.g.,~\cite{zheng2022ux, liao2024ux}.
+Given the plethora of well-documented evaluation methods, heuristics, and metrics (e.g. \cite{lazar2017research, 10.1145/142750.142834, vermeeren2010user}), much less is known about \textit{How researchers select appropriate metrics to conduct a comprehensive evaluation of a system}.